kryptx/mueller/trump-answers.md

 **I do not recall being told during the campaign of any efforts by Russia to infiltrate or hack the computer systems or email accounts of Hillary Clinton or her campaign prior to them becoming the subject of media reporting and I have no recollection of any particular conversation in that regard.**

 *e.
 On October 7, 2016, emails hacked from the account of John Podesta were released by WikiLeaks.*

-**i.** Where were you on October 7, 2016?
+**e.i.** Where were you on October 7, 2016?

 **I was in Trump Tower in New York City on October 7, 2016.**

-**ii.** Were you told at any time in advance of, or on the day of, the October 7 release that WikiLeaks possessed or might possess emails related to John Podesta?
+**e.ii.** Were you told at any time in advance of, or on the day of, the October 7 release that WikiLeaks possessed or might possess emails related to John Podesta?
 If yes, describe who told you this, when, and what you were told.

-**I have no recollection ofbeing told that WikiLeaks possessed or might possess emails related to John Podesta before the release of Mr. Podesta's emails was reported by the media.**
+**I have no recollection of being told that WikiLeaks possessed or might possess emails related to John Podesta before the release of Mr. Podesta's emails was reported by the media.**

-**iii.** Are you aware of anyone associated with you or your campaign, including Roger Stone, reaching out to WikiLeaks, either directly or through an intermediary, on or about October 7, 2016?
+**e.iii.** Are you aware of anyone associated with you or your campaign, including Roger Stone, reaching out to WikiLeaks, either directly or through an intermediary, on or about October 7, 2016?
 If yes, identify the person and describe the substance of the conversations or contacts.

 **Likewise, I have no recollection of being told that Roger Stone, anyone acting as an intermediary for Roger Stone, or anyone associated with my campaign had communicated with WikiLeaks on October 7, 2016.**